paytaca/watchtower-cash/README.md

 ## Webhook Subscription

-To subscribe to webhook notifications, send a POST request to `https://watchtower.cash/api/webhook/subscribe` with the BCH or SLP address and the URL where the webhook calls will be sent.
-A sample CURL command show below:
+To subscribe to webhook notifications, send a POST request to `https://watchtower.cash/api/webhook/subscribe` with the BCH or SLP address and the URL where the webhook calls will be sent to.
+A sample request using `curl` is shown below:
 ```bash
 curl -i -X POST
     -H "Content-Type: application/json"